OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/abell-galaxy-clusters/index.md

 :::

-## Large-scale structure?
+## Large-scale Structure?

 The Abell Galaxy Clusters show no prominent structure because we are only seeing the nexus points of structure---the large galaxy clusters.
-There are roughly 30 Abell Clusters within the Tully Galaxies, so this is a case if reducing 30,000 galaxies down to about 30 points.
+There are roughly 30 Abell Clusters within the Tully Galaxies, so this is a case of reducing 30,000 galaxies down to about 30 points.
 So we do not see the galaxy filaments, the details of each cluster, or the lower-level groups of galaxies that form the large-scale structure of the universe.

 ## Superclusters